MTstateIntroStats/IntroStatTextbook/docs/06-explore-regression.md

 For the Elmhurst data, we could write the equation of our linear regression model as
 $$aid = \beta_0 + \beta_{1}\times \textit{family_income} + \epsilon.$$
 Here the model equation is set up to predict gift aid based on a student's family income, which would be useful to students considering Elmhurst.
-The two unknown values $\beta_0$ and $\beta_1$ are the parameters of the linear regression model.
+The two unknown values $\beta_0$ and $\beta_1$ are the parameters of the linear regression model, and $\epsilon$ represents the random error.

 The least squares regression line, computed based on the observed data, provides estimates of the parameters $\beta_0$ and $\beta_1$:
 $$\widehat{aid} = b_0 + b_{1}\times \textit{family_income}.$$
 In practice, this estimation is done using a computer in the same way that other estimates, like a sample mean, can be estimated using a computer or calculator.

-The dataset where these data are stored is called `elmhurst`.
+The dataset where these data are stored is called `elmhurst` in the `openintro` package.
+Run the code below to load the data set into your RStudio session.

-The first 5 rows of this dataset are given in Table \@ref(tab:elmhurst-data).
+The first five rows of this dataset are given in Table \@ref(tab:elmhurst-data).

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>(\#tab:elmhurst-data)First five rows of the `elmhurst` dataset.</caption>